 Does My State Use the IE or YE Model?

-To access instruction and assessment resources, select your state from the list below:
+To access detailed instructions and assessment resources tailored to your program, select your state from the list below.

 Instructionally Embedded (IE) Model